 The table below the charts gives detailed information regarding compliance figures.
 The '+' icon before every officer's designation in the 'Supervisory Officer' column can be clicked to expand the table to show information disaggregated by facility type.
-The information displayed in the table includes the facility count, monthly assigned visits, unique and total visits performed during the current month, unique and total visits performed last month, and the percentage compliance for last month, for every officer in the district, disaggregated by facility type as well as in total.
+The information displayed in the table includes the facility count, monthly assigned visits, unique and total visits performed auring the current month, unique and total visits performed last month, for every officer in the district, disaggregated by facility type as well as in total.